 Why a sugar fast?

 The whole point of going on a week long break from sugar was to support my husband in breaking his bad habit of drinking soda and sweet tea.
 And for the record, it was my idea for us to do this together so that he didn’t feel like he was the only one making a sacrifice.
 (Aww.
 Best.
 Wife.
 Ever.
-I know you’re
+I know you’re thinking it!)

 On the morning our fast began, I realized I might have taken on a challenge far greater than I originally thought.
 That, or I didn’t really think it through the first time.
 (Yeah, I totally wasn’t thinking straight.)